Rebasing & Smart Contracts

 The Gnosis Safe OUSD app will prompt you to opt in to yield

 Smart contracts must explicitly opt-in to receiving yield via the rebasing mechanism.
 This fixes the issue with the expanding supply on AMM’s while still allowing multi-sig wallets and other smart contracts the opportunity to still participate and earn yield.

-If you are using a multi-sig wallet like Gnosis Wallet or Gnosis Safe, you will need the proxy contract address for OUSD and the corresponding ABI.
+Gnosis Safe users are encouraged to use the Origin Dollar app which will prompt you to opt in to receiving yield.
+If you are using the "Old" Gnosis Wallet or another contract-based wallet, you will need the proxy contract address for OUSD and the corresponding ABI.
 Once you add those, you will be able to call the